Pranabbh09/mood-playlist-generator-main/README.md

 An intelligent web application that analyzes the mood of a given song and generates a curated playlist of similar-vibe tracks from YouTube.
 Powered by LangGraph for complex reasoning, Groq for ultra-fast LLM inference, and a FastAPI/SQLAlchemy backend for data persistence.

-> **Note:** Replace the placeholder URL above with a real screenshot of your application.

----

 ## ✨ Core Features